DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_guide_workflow.md

 * Version control can be more transparant
 * Adding elements other than text (videos, (color) images, links)
 * Extracting outputs from the material different from the book itself, such as abstract, booktrailers, personalized ePubs
-...
+* Better archiving as one can keep the structure of the text as well ...

 ### Instructions